brandonxiang/protobuf-to-typescript/packages/vscode/README.md

 - STEP 2: Open the vscode command palette (How to open please refer to [Vscode Official Website](https://code.visualstudio.com/docs/getstarted/userinterface#_command-palette))

-- STEP 3: Search **"pts:from clipboard"**, execute，the converted typescript will be filled at the cursor of the currently active window
+- STEP 3: Search **"pbts:from clipboard"**, execute，the converted typescript will be filled at the cursor of the currently active window

 ## Problem